Mon. Sep 25th, 2023

 Stress relief is this way – I am writing this because I love life and love being amongst others who love life and know how to overcome stress – even more so when everyone is mentally, emotionally and physically without limitation and in flow.

-If and when I or others perceive or experience a challenge that restircts flow, then rather than allow this to linger and cause diminshing effects to thoughts, feelings and actions, I seek to correct the deficiency.
+If and when I or others perceive or experience a challenge that restricts flow, then rather than allow this to linger and cause diminishing effects to thoughts, feelings and actions, I seek to correct the deficiency.

-My solution is to correct by relenishing that which is deficient
+My solution is to correct by replenishing that which is deficient

 Mr. P can also predict what mental and emotional challenges you are likely to face and what you can do best to overcome them and create more ease.